KDOC-TV

-KDOC-TV (channel 56) is a religious television station licensed to Anaheim, California, United States, serving the Los Angeles area as an owned-and-operated station of Tri-State Christian Television (TCT).
-The station maintains studios on East First Street in Santa Ana, and its transmitter is located atop Mount Wilson.
+KDOC-TV (channel 56) is a religious television station licensed to Anaheim, California, United States, serving the Los Angeles area.
+The station is owned by Total Christian Television (TCT).
+KDOC-TV's studios are located on East First Street in Santa Ana, and its transmitter is located atop Mount Wilson.

 History

 Comparative hearing and construction

 The story of channel 56 in Anaheim begins with as many as six applications filed before the Federal Communications Commission (FCC) in the late 1960s seeking to build what would have been the first commercial television station in Orange County.
 What started as a six-way battle had been pared down to three bidders by 1974.
 Television producer Jack Wrather headlined the Orange County Broadcasting Company; Orange Empire Broadcasting, consisting of more private individuals and known as the "doctor's group" for its shareholdings by doctors and dentists, applied; and so too did Golden Orange Broadcasting.
 Golden Orange had a consortium studded with Hollywood stars: Pat Boone, Fess Parker, Jimmy Durante, Harry Babbitt, and Vic Mizzy were among the shareholders.
 The brainchild of the application was Edward J. Kirby, a longtime resident of Santa Ana who felt that Orange County was underserved by broadcasters.

 Golden Orange emerged the winner from the commission's comparative hearing process—the FCC examiner finding its programming proposal superior—and was granted a construction permit on October 15, 1975, for a station originally given the call sign KGOF.
 The transmitter would be located at Sierra Peak in the Cleveland National Forest, just south of the Riverside Freeway.
 A 1977 start date was promised.
 However, the lengthy hearing process took its toll on the financial commitments the original stockholders had made.
 Durante was 75 in 1968 and 83 by 1976, having dropped out.
 Another owner, former newspaper publisher Walter Burroughs, didn't want to invest in a new business at the age of 75.
 Others lost interest; Parker moved to Santa Barbara, and Anaheim farmer Bernardo Yorba dropped out.

 However, a second and more serious problem became clear to Golden Orange after it got the permit.
 If the station was constructed at Sierra Peak, viewers in Orange County would have to turn their antennas to the south to receive it.
 This was an issue because every Los Angeles TV station telecast from Mount Wilson, to the north of the urban area, and it was unclear whether the FCC would allow the station to be built at Mount Wilson in case viewers in the city of license, Anaheim, received a poorer picture.
 KGOF first entered into negotiations to share the tower of KOCE-TV in Puente Hills.